michaelnctu/imdb-scraper-client/README.md

 2. run lite-server

 # Concept
-Use axios as tool to get backend API data.
+I use axios as tool to get backend API data.

 1. By typing the movie you want